rynanda/Project-Management-System/README.md

-# Project-Management-System
+# Project Management System
 Managing a list of tasks in a project using data structures and algorithms.
-As part of CAB301 - Algorithms and Complexity.
+Identifying significant abstract data types (ADTs) in a real-world application, designing and implementing the identified ADTs, then using the ADTs to build a real-world application.
+Applying algorithms to solve computational problems arising from the ADT implementations and application building.